spear-sim/spear/docs/content_guidelines.md

 ```
 my_actor_0000
-└── StaticMeshComponent               # Each StaticMeshActor has an immutable root component named
+└── StaticMeshComponent               # Each StaticMeshActor has an immutable root component named "StaticMeshComponent".
+    |
-    |                                 # "StaticMeshComponent".
-If the StaticMeshActor is composed of multiple
+    |                                 # If the StaticMeshActor is composed of multiple StaticMeshComponents,
-    |                                 # StaticMeshComponents, the StaticMeshComponents can be added as children
+    |                                 # the additional StaticMeshComponents can be added as children of the
-    |                                 # of the top-level StaticMeshComponent, using the names "mesh_0000",
+    |                                 # top-level StaticMeshComponent, using the names "mesh_0000", "mesh_0001",
-    |                                 # "mesh_0001", etc. This approach enables the StaticMeshComponents to be
+    |                                 # etc. This approach enables the child StaticMeshComponents to be easily
-    |                                 # moved together in the editor, and enables them to move together during a
+    |                                 # selected and moved together in the editor, and enables them to move
-    |                                 # a physics simulation, without needing to explicitly merge all the
+    |                                 # together during a physics simulation, without needing to explicitly
-    |                                 # actor's geometry together into a single StaticMeshComponent.
+    |                                 # merge all the actor's geometry together into a single StaticMeshComponent.
     |                                 #
     ├── mesh_0000                     #
     ├── mesh_0001                     #